mazetoken/mminer/README.md

 - Open Windows Control panel - go to "Programs" - go to "Turn Windows features on or off" - select "Windows Subsystem for Linux" and check the box, click ok and reboot Windows

-- Download and install Kali Linux or Ubuntu 20.4 LTS from Microsoft Store
+- Download and install Debian, Kali Linux or Ubuntu 20.4 LTS from Microsoft Store

-- Open Kali Linux or Ubuntu command line (Start menu - Kali or Ubuntu)
+- Open Kali Linux or Ubuntu command line (Start menu - Debian, Kali or Ubuntu)

 - Setup your username and password

-- In a command line type commands (press enter after every command; commands are the same for Kali and Ubuntu):
+- In a command line type commands (press enter after every command; commands are the same for Debian, Kali and Ubuntu):

 `cd /mnt/c`

 `sudo apt update`

 `sudo apt upgrade`

+`sudo apt-get install wget curl`

 `curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -`